huncijr/Dino-style-onekey-tut/README.md

 Caps at 800px wide max, keeps a 2:1 ratio.
 On a phone that's roughly 375×187.
 On desktop 800×400.
 Everything else in the game scales off these numbers.

 **The game clock.** `requestAnimationFrame` is how browsers do smooth animation.
-It calls your function right before each screen refresh — about 60 times a second.
+It calls your function right before each screen refresh, about 60 times a second.
 Better than `setInterval` because it syncs with your actual monitor and pauses when you switch tabs (saving battery, which matters for a dino game you play while waiting for WiFi).

 **Delta time.** Here's the thing that trips up basically everyone: computers don't all run at the same speed.
 A 144Hz gaming monitor refreshes more than twice as often as a 60Hz office screen.
 If your dino moves "5 pixels per frame," he'll sprint on one machine and crawl on another.